groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.23 (2020-12-07) =
+* TWEAKED Improved license management in the background.
+* FIXED Deprecated jQuery function calls in the `fullframe.js` script.

 = 2.2.22 (2020-11-27) =
 * TWEAKED If the url is just `/gh/` then display the preferences screen.
 * TWEAKED Added `noindex` to the managed page.
 Should have done this sooner.